playerpeter1231/playerpeter1231/README.md

-Welcome to my GitHub!
-It's currently under construction as I reupload all of my previous projects and make this account my main account.
-You may find new things every time you visit, and you can check my blog (which is admittedly also under construction) to see WIP projects and sketches.
-ETA on construction being finished should be less than one week, I'd be honored if you stuck around.
+Welcome to my Github!
+If you are looking for my website, it's at playerpeter1231.github.io

+Most of my public repositories have writeups on my website, so if you are looking for playable demos, you can explore there.
+Feel free to message me if you need to, or reach me at my email peterrowe.tech@gmail.com

 -Peter